AdobeDocs/commerce-knowledge-base.en/help/faq/general/monitoring-whitepaper.md

 ## Adobe Commerce: default monitoring

-The below events are monitored and the Adobe Commerce team (including non-Adobe Managed Services [!DNL (AMS)/Premier support)] take necessary steps to resolve and communicate issues identified.
+The below events are monitored and the Adobe Commerce team takes necessary steps to resolve and communicate issues identified.

 ## Site availability monitoring